 Many moons ago the area was known as Back Beach but was renamed Rainbow Beach after the stunning Coloured Sands I mentioned above.
 The story of how the Coloured Sands came to be named dates back to the Aboriginal Dreamtime when a beautiful Indigenous maiden, Murrawar, fell in love with the rainbow who visited her.
 Murrawar lived on the banks of the Noosa River and would clap her hands and sing to the lovely rainbow when it came visiting each day.

 One day Burwilla, a terrible and wicked man from a faraway tribe, stole Murrawar to be his slave.
-Murrawar would work all day while Burwilla would sit in the shade admiring his killing boomerang, larger than the largest tree in the forest and filled with evil spirit.
+Murrawar would work all day while Burwilla would sit in the shade admiring his killing boomerang, larger than the largest tree in the forest and filled with an evil spirit.
 Desperate to be free, Murrawar finally managed to run away and took off along the beach as fast as she could.
 As Burwilla’s boomerang chased her Murrawar cried out for help, falling to the ground, too frightened to run.
 Suddenly, she heard a loud noise in the sky and Murrawar’s faithful rainbow raced towards her from across the sea.
 The evil spirited boomerang attacked the brave rainbow and they collided in a loud roar and clap of thunder, killing the boomerang and shattering the rainbow into thousands of tiny pieces.
 As the rainbow’s coloured pieces landed on the beach the sand dunes began to transform into the beautiful coloured sands they are today.

 How to get to Rainbow Beach